csula/cs201-fall-2014/README.md

 For this class, the homework assignment will be a recipe generator.
 Each week, we will build homework assignments that will apply the theories we've learned in the classroom and build a sub-system to our larger recipe generator system.

+# Homework 5 (CS201 Section)

+Consider lab 11 and answer the following questions.

+"the quick brown fox jumps over the lazy dog"

+1. Write a program that finds the shortest word and print it out along with the word's length

+   java -jar shortestword.jar < textfile.txt

+2. Write a program that finds all the shortest words and print them out

+3. Write a program that prints out the first two shortest words

+4. Do at home:
+   (a) repeat for longest words
+   (b) print out the shortest words but only once

+5. Write a program that sorts the words of the line and print them out in alphebetical order

+6. Write a program that prints out the words in an array only once (hint: sort it first)

+7. Write a program that prints each word of an array and how many times that word appears!

+8. Do at home:
+   (a) repeat #7 but use nested loops

+For homework assignment, only do question 4b and 8a.

 # Homework 4 (CS201 Section)

 Let us assume the following information: